 Our monthly AAPD Technology Forum serves as a strategic meeting of national disability advocacy organizations and representatives from the technology industry with a mission to holistically drive and accelerate innovations to advance the interests of underrepresented groups.
 The accessibility of various technologies, devices, and applications continues to be an essential part of the forum’s deliberations.

-Assistive technology provides assistive and adaptive devices that help people with disabilities engage in life’s activities.
+Assistive technology (AT) provides assistive and adaptive devices that help people with disabilities engage in life’s activities.
+Examples of assistive technology include communication boards, computer screen reading software, wheelchairs, pencil grips, and spell checking software.
 It promotes greater independence by allowing people with disabilities to accomplish tasks in employment, education, technology use, and everyday life that would otherwise have been difficult or impossible.

 - Association of Assistive Technology Act Programs